gmustafa366/Ghulam_Mustafa-/README.md

 My goal is to secure an entry-level Cybersecurity Analyst or SOC Analyst position where I can apply my technical skills and knowledge of security monitoring, incident response, and threat intelligence to protect organizational assets.
 My goal is to grow within a dynamic security operations or IT security team while advancing toward specialized roles in incident response, malware analysis, threat hunting, and digital forensics.

-## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project] [Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 ## 🛠️ Skills

 ### 🔹 Security Concepts & Frameworks